iturdikulov/notes/12factor_app.md

 What's an attacheble resource?
 <br class="f">
 External services (consumed over network) used as part of normal operation - MySQL, RabbitMQ, Redis, SMTP, etc. They are attacheble resources, and need to use same rules as for local resources.
-Resources are attacheble and detacheble, anytime you can replace broken resource with new one (restored from backup or re-initialized). <!--SR:!2025-07-25,1,228-->
+Resources are attacheble and detacheble, anytime you can replace broken resource with new one (restored from backup or re-initialized).
+TODO: NOT CLEAR <!--SR:!2025-08-03,2,228-->

 Is there difference for 12 factor app between local and third party services (attacheble resources)?
 <br class="f">
-The code for a twelve-factor app makes no distinction between local and third party services, you can change local backing service with remote anytime by changing configuration. <!--SR:!2025-01-29,5,248-->
+The code for a twelve-factor app makes no distinction between local and third party services, you can change local backing service with remote anytime by changing configuration. <!--SR:!2025-08-14,13,248-->

 ## 5. Build, release, run